 JANUARY 2007 OPERATING WINDOW: This PCSAT-1 full-sun recovery period lasted from 1 to 19 Jan 07 and saw one of the highest activity periods in years (over 100 users per day).
 This was heightened by the deployment of ANDE and RAFT on 21 Dec 06 to join PCSAT-1 as a constellation of three APRS digipeating satellites on 145.825.
 PCSAT-1 continued to operate back into eclipses up to 28 minutes long (out of a max of 35) before it was lost again on the 19th.

 FALL 2006 OPERATING WINDOW: From 26 Sept to 11 Oct 2006, PCSAT-1 was fully operational in full Southern Sun.
 When recovered, she operates as PCSAT-1 and supports the aliases of APRSAT, ARISS and WIDEn-N. If you see the default W3ADO-1 callsign then she is running down every orbit in the dark and does not have enough energy for most packets.
+This call should not be used for digipeating!

 SPRING 2006, JOINT OPS WITH PCSAT2: The spring full sun period lasted 16 days from 8 to 24 March 2006.
 On the 10th, its companion PCSAT2 on the ISS was switched to 145.825 for joint operations to experiment with dual satellite-to-satellite hops.
 Many dual hop packets were observed including this longest path so far: